Queen Elizabeth II to bury her ‘strength and stay’ Prince Philip | Malay Mail

 Funerals of senior royals are normally grand public affairs, honed over years of planning, combining pomp, pageantry, and a guest list that is a who’s who of world dignitaries.

-The last major royal funeral — of the Queen’s mother, also called Queen Elizabeth — in 2002 cost more than £5.4 million (RM30.8 million).
+The last major royal funeral — of the Queen’s mother, also called Queen Elizabeth — in 2002 cost more than £5.4 million (RM30.5 million).

 More than one million people thronged outside Westminster Abbey in central London to watch the sombre pageant.